sethcardoza/angular-pdf417-barcode/README.md

 # Angular PDF417 Barcode

-An Angular2 component/module that creates a canvas with a PDF417 barcode from a string input.
+An Angular component/module that creates a canvas with a PDF417 barcode from a string input.

 See the [library README](projects/pdf417-barcode/README.md) for usage notes of the published library.